alekmaul/pvsneslib/devkitsnes/readme.txt

 - Change tcc to last version (really a big THANKS to kobenairb !)
 - Remove map management from gfx2 snes (in tmx2snes now)
 - Update documentation layout
-- New code formatter with vscode (thanks kobenairb)
+- New code formater with vscode (thanks kobenairb)
 - Add lz77 compression for tiles in gfx2snes
 - Remove map engine management from gfx2snes (no more -me, -mt or -pt options)
+- Add automatic doc update on https://https://alekmaul.github.io/pvsneslib/

 VERSION 3.50 (29, May, 2022)
 - Add romsize update in snestools